buildbot/buildbot/master/docs/developer/utils.rst

     :param str: string to coerce to an identifier
     :returns: identifier of maximum length ``maxLength``

-    Coerce a string (assuming ASCII for bytestrings) into an identifier.
+    Coerce a string (assuming UTF-8 for bytestrings) into an identifier.
     This method will replace any invalid characters with ``_`` and truncate to the given length.

 .. py:function:: incrementIdentifier(maxLength, str)